echemdb/svgdigitizer/doc/workflow.md

 **1: Select an svg file with a plot to be digitized**

-For this example we use inkscape to digitize some data in plot 2a in the PDF, which is is located on page two of the manuscript (filename containing `_p1`).
+For this example, we use inkscape to digitize some data in plot 2a in the PDF, which is located on page two of the manuscript (filename containing `_p1`).
 The plot contains three curves, which can be identified by their colors.
-Preferably each digitized curve should be placed in a single svg file.
+Preferably each digitized curve should be placed in a single SVG file.
 Therefore, create a copy of the SVG file of page two (`mustermann_2021_svgdigitizer_1_p1.svg`) and rename it to`mustermann_2021_svgdigitizer_1_p1_f2a_blue.svg`.
-Here, (`_f2ba`) indicates that the digitized curve is in Fig. 2b  and that the curve is blue ( `_blue`) .
-The latter identifier will later also be included in the SVG file.
+Here, `_f2a_blue` indicates that the digitized curve is in Fig. 2b and that the curve is blue.
+The identifier will later also be included in the SVG file.

  **2: Mark axis positions and labels**